AvneeshSarwate/SkipStep/readme.txt

 still to implement:
 	handling refresh mode

+	adding saving of "grid sets"

-	adding root note and column subsets to "gridKey" string adding saving of "grid sets"
+function for adding root note and column subsets to "gridKey" string  written
+	NOT TESTED OR INCORPORATED INTO CODE

 IMMEDIATE PRIORITY - have note names show up next to grid